vmware-tanzu/application-accelerator-samples/node-function/DEPLOYING.md

 Update the `allow_k8s_contexts` line of the `Tiltfile` to indicate the Kubernetes context to use.

-Update the `Tiltfile` or set the SOURCE_IMAGE environment variable to indicate the registry path where TAP should store your image.

 ```
-export SOURCE_IMAGE=registry/project/node-function
 export K8S_TEST_CONTEXT="a-kubernetes-context"
 tilt up
 tilt down